Editing and Proofreading | Printable Worksheets

 All English teachers agree that kids who fish their writing for errors and fix them, shine the brightest in ELA classes, and we can't agree more.
 This printable exercise gives practice with rewriting sentences correctly.

 Labor Day, with all its fun and frolic, is an occasion we all so passionately wait for.
-Why not ask children to proofread six sentences abounding in the Labor Day spirit and festivities?
+Why not ask children in grade 4 and grade 5 to proofread six sentences abounding in the Labor Day spirit and festivities?

 Let children know that, once they successfully answer this pdf worksheet, their proofreading skills are set to go places.
 They read a passage about the Liberty Bell, make corrections and rewrite the passage.